quantiota/SKA-quantitative-finance/ska_vs_markov.md

   $P = \displaystyle \exp\left(-\left| \frac{H_{\text{after}} - H_{\text{before}}}{H_{\text{after}}} \right|\right)$

-- When these probabilities are plotted for each transition type, they form **quantized, constant “bands”**—each regime pair has its own characteristic information-processing cost.
+- When these probabilities are plotted for each transition type, they form **quantized, constant “bands”**—Each regime pair (e.g., neutral→bull, bull→neutral) forms a distinct band in the entropy-probability space, indicating a characteristic information-processing cost.

 ## The Crystal-Clear Correlation